Samoa Joe: The Opps (2024–present)

-The Opps (Katsuyori Shibata (left), Joe (center), and Powerhouse Hobbs (right)) as AEW World Trios Champions in July 2025 at All In: Texas.

-Following his loss to Strickland, Joe turned face and formed a tag team with Hook.
+Following his loss to Strickland, Joe turned face when he formed a tag team with Hook.
 After a short feud with the Premier Athletes, Joe, Hook, and Katsuyori Shibata defeated Chris Jericho's Learning Tree stable and Jeff Cobb in a trios match at Forbidden Door in June 2024.
 In July 2024, Joe was removed from the Scotiabank Saddledome in an ambulance after losing a "Stampede Street Fight" to Jericho when Jericho drove him through a wall using a forklift; the angle was used to explain Joe going on hiatus to film season two of Twisted Metal.

 Joe returned in January 2025 at AEW Maximum Carnage, saving Hook from an attack by The Patriarchy.
-In February 2025, the trio of Joe, Hook, and Shibata were named "The Opps."
+In February 2025, the trio of Joe, Hook, and Shibata were dubbed "The Opps".
 In April 2025, at Dynamite: Spring BreakThru, Joe, Shibata, and Powerhouse Hobbs (substituting for an injured Hook) defeated the Death Riders for the AEW World Trios Championship.
 The next night at Collision: Spring BreakThru, Joe inducted Hobbs as a member of The Opps.
 On May 14 at Dynamite: Beach Break, Joe unsuccessfully challenged Death Riders leader Jon Moxley for the AEW World Championship in a steel cage match.
 On May 25 at Double or Nothing, The Opps teamed with Kenny Omega, Swerve Strickland, and Willow Nightingale to defeat the Death Riders and The Young Bucks in an Anarchy in the Arena match.
-On July 12 at All In: Texas, The Opps successfully defended the AEW World Trios Championship against the Death Riders and Gabe Kidd.
+On July 12 at All In, The Opps successfully defended the AEW World Trios Championship against the Death Riders and Gabe Kidd.
 After the match, Joe was attacked by the Death Riders and stretchered off; the angle was used to allow Joe to go on hiatus to promote season two of Twisted Metal.
 Joe returned the following month, with the Opps successfully defending the AEW World Trios Championship against Bullet Club War Dogs at Forbidden Door: London.
 At All Out in September 2025, Joe and Hobbs defeated the WorkHorsemen (Anthony Henry and JD Drake).
 In the same month, Hook returned from injury but departed The Opps.